Storidge/csi-cio/README.md

 - Kubernetes v1.15+
 - Storidge CIO cluster
 - `--allow-privileged` must be enabled for API server and kubelet
-- `--feature-gates=VolumeSnapshotDataSource=true,KubeletPluginsWatcher=true,CSINodeInfo=true,CSIDriverRegistry=true` set to true for API server and kubelet
+- (Optional for Kubernetes v1.17+ if snapshot support is needed) `--feature-gates=VolumeSnapshotDataSource=true` set to true for API server and kubelet

 ## Deployment Sequence